Skip to content

 Give your home or farm now, but retain the right to live or work there during your lifetime.

-Benefits to you: Receive current charitable tax deduction and future benefits to your taxable estate
+Benefits to you: Receive a current charitable tax deduction and future benefits to your taxable estate

 How It Works:

-1. Transfer title to personal residence or farm to Upper Iowa University
+1. Transfer title to a personal residence or farm to Upper Iowa University

-2. No change in your lifestyle—you (and spouse) occupy and enjoy residence or farm for life
+2. No change in your lifestyle—you (and your spouse) occupy and enjoy residence or farm for life

 3. Upper Iowa University keeps or sells property after your death(s)